-While the NBA won’t announce this year’s award winners until late in June, we’re making our picks for the year’s major awards now.
+While the NBA won’t announce this year’s award winners until June, we’re making our picks for 2019’s major awards now.

 We’re wrapping things up today with the award for Most Valuable Player.
 Here are our selections: